- Tutoring: General Thinking Points

 There are many reasons students opt to take private lessons outside of school.
 Maybe they're falling behind their peers, perhaps they understand the course content but struggle with applying their knowledge, or maybe they feel that they're not realising their full academic potential.

-Regardless of the motivation behind seeking the help of a tutor, it’s your job to put yourself in the shoes of a struggling student and ask yourself what the best course of action is.
-Speak with your students and their parents, find out about what motivates them, and once you’re familiar with their strengths and weaknesses, be sure to provide feedback on their progress.
+Regardless of the motivation behind seeking the help of a tutor, it's your online tutoring jobs to put yourself in the shoes of a struggling student and ask yourself what the best course of action is.
+Speak with your students and their parents, find out about what motivates them, and once you're familiar with their strengths and weaknesses, be sure to provide feedback on their progress.

 Helping students to improve isn't just a victory for them, it's also a great feeling for their tutor, too.